ktaylor63/southeast/site/content/news/fish-and-wildlife-service-seeks-comment-on-protecting-darters-in-the-etowah-river-basin.md

 ---
-title: 'Fish and Wildlife Service Seeks Comment on Protecting Darters in the Etowah River Basin'
+title: 'Fish and Wildlife Service seeks comment on protecting darters in the Etowah River basin'
 date: '2009-07-07'
 hero:
     name: etowah-darter.jpg